Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 • BBC at A Level or,

-• M at T Level
+• Merit at T Level.

 We welcome applications from students with a mix of A levels and BTEC/Cambridge Technical qualifications.

-• In addition, you will be expected to have achieved GCSE Maths at Grade C/4 or above.
-Domestic equivalencies are not accepted, apart from Access applicants who must take 12 credits of Maths Level 2 or 6 credits of Maths Level 3 as part of their Access course.
-International equivalences will be reviewed on application.
+• Domestic equivalencies are not accepted, apart from Access applicants who must take 12 credits of Maths Level 2 or 6 credits of Maths Level 3 as part of their Access course.

 For information on how to apply to study with us, please see our How to Apply page.